baobabsoluciones/ortoolslp/README.md

 Editing system environment variables on Windows is explained here: https://docs.oracle.com/en/database/oracle/r-enterprise/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0

+## Examples

+After the installation you may run the examples in the directory `examples`.

 ## Troubleshooting

 \_gowraplp.dll, cplex1290.dll, scip.dll and gurobi81.dll depend on DLLs that are commonly included on most Windows installations today.